Mbed-TLS/TF-PSA-Crypto/docs/architecture/psa-crypto-repository.md

 The core and its headers (directories include/psa and core) are copies of the relevant Mbed TLS files from the development branch with as little as possible modifications.
-The cmake and doxygen files are specific to the PSA cryptography repository.
+The cmake and doxygen files are specific to the PSA-Crypto repository.

-All the files in scripts, programs and tests are just copies of Mbed TLS files from the development branch or from a specific branch derived from the development branch that we would need to rebase when we want to update the PSA cryptography repository according to a newer version of the development branch.
+All the files in scripts, programs and tests are just copies of Mbed TLS files from the development branch or from a specific branch derived from the development branch that we would need to rebase when we want to update the PSA-Crypto repository according to a newer version of the development branch.
 The rebase needs to be trivial in most cases which contrains what can be done in the specific branch.

 ### Build system
-A fair amount of projects rely on the cmake build system to integrate Mbed TLS thus we need to provide a cmake based build system for the PSA cryptography repository as well.
+A fair amount of projects rely on the cmake build system to integrate Mbed TLS thus we need to provide a cmake based build system for the PSA-Crypto repository as well.
 Each build system for the first phase and in the long term is a significant amount of work thus the plan to just have a cmake build system.

 ## Updating the main branch

-The PSA cryptography repository provides a reference implementation of the PSA cryptography API through its main branch.
+The PSA-Crypto repository provides a reference implementation of the PSA cryptography API through its main branch.

 The main branch is updated against the head of the Mbed TLS development branch